-Dentures can do wonders for your confidence and smile so it's important you keep them looking good.
-So, you may be wondering how to whiten dentures when they've lost their pearly white shine and bring back your dazzling smile.
+Dentures can do wonders for your confidence and smile, so it's important you keep them looking good.
+You may be wondering how to whiten dentures when they've lost their pearly white shine and bring back your dazzling smile.

 Maintaining dentures is more than just keeping them bright and white — hygiene maintenance is much more so.

 But we understand that white teeth are a standard of beauty these days, so this article will discuss whether or not you can whiten dentures as well as answer the following questions and more: